 Corequisite: EMS 152, 153, 154, 155.
+Lecture: 32 hours per semester

 Orientation to paramedic training; discussion of the relationship between the field paramedic and other professionals in the Emergency Medical system; examination of patient-family response to an emergency situation; introduction to the legal concepts of Emergency Medical Care; study of verbal and nonverbal behavior as it relates to the Emergency Medical Care Delivery System.